Spansion: Executive pay controversy

 John Kispert was named CEO in February 2009, a month before the company's Chapter 11 filing.
 It was understood that Kispert walked into a "no-win situation," according to the local media.

 With the company in turmoil and needing to reduce expenses, Spansion laid off 3,000 employees without severance pay on February 23, 2009.
 Kispert was given a compensation package that could pay a $1.7 million bonus if he successfully found a buyer for the company or liquidated the company within six months.
 Kispert never saw this bonus since he opted to file bankruptcy in March 2009.
 Managers received an 11% increase in pay, negating the effect of an earlier 10% salary cut.
-The company filed for Chapter 11 bankruptcy on March 1, 2009, amid growing anger of former employees.
+The company filed for Chapter 11 bankruptcy on March 1, 2009.

 In 2010, a settlement was reached on behalf of former employees of Spansion Inc. whose employment was terminated on or around February 23, 2009.
 Kispert also instituted a policy of offering any new jobs first to the employees who were fired in 2009.